wood-b/dihedral_model/README.md

 # dihedral_model
-A model that describes single chain end-to-end distance and correlation length.
-Until more documentation is added look at dihedral_potential_model_example_notebook for examples.
+A dihedral potential model that describes ensemble averaged polymer properties such as, end-to-end distance, correlation lengths, and orientational order parameter.
+More example and documentation will be added with a forecoming publication.
+E-mail b.wood@berkeley with questions.